pmp-p/python-wasm-plus/README.md

  https://speakerdeck.com/tiran/language-summit-2022-webassembly-python-in-the-browser-and-beyond

+if you don't need pygame linked to cpython then prefer for final size reasons :

-for just cpython on wasm see python-wasm https://github.com/ethanhs/python-wasm/
+ just cpython on wasm see python-wasm https://github.com/ethanhs/python-wasm/

-or stays with the classics :
+or the classics :

 for scientific python see pyodide https://pyodide.org

-for cpython+panda3d see both https://rdb.name/panda3d-webgl.md.html or/and PyDK
+for cpython+panda3d see https://rdb.name/panda3d-webgl.md.html or/and PyDK

 Discussions very welcomed here French/English: